A Survey on Event-based Optical Marker Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{noticeable} trend towards the adoption of \emph{event-based sensors} in a broad range of engineering applications, has been observed in recent years (see Fig.~\ref{fig:event_camera_trend}).
-The recent advances in neuromorphic sensing, and especially in event cameras, opened up entirely new ways of perceiving the world around~us, leading to a major paradigm shift in computer vision and visual data processing techniques~\cite{gehrig2024low}.
-Regardless of the amount of motion or light changes within a scene, a traditional frame-based camera captures images at predefined, constant intervals.
-This operating mode limits performance when dealing with fast motions and variable light conditions in dynamic environments.
-On the contrary, event cameras, inspired by the human visual system, only capture light-intensity changes in an asynchronous fashion.
-In fact, every brightness change within a scene triggers an event that records its spatial location, timestamp, and polarity~\cite{beck2021extended}.
-As a result, event cameras have low latency, with response times in the microsecond range.
-In addition, the asynchronous mechanism minimizes data redundancy and energy consumption.
-All these features make event cameras a valid alternative to conventional vision sensors in numerous real-world applications~\cite{gallego2020event}.
+\IEEEPARstart{I}{n} the last decade, there has been a noticeable trend towards the adoption of \emph{event-based sensors} in far-reaching engineering applications (see Fig.~\ref{fig:event_camera_trend}).
+The recent advances in neuromorphic sensing opened up entirely new ways of perceiving the world around~us, leading to a major paradigm shift in computer vision and image processing~\cite{gehrig2024low}.
+Regardless of the amount of motion or light changes within a scene, traditional frame-based cameras capture images at predefined, constant intervals.
+This operating mode is problematic when dealing with fast motions and variable light conditions in dynamic environments.
+In contrast, event cameras, inspired by the human visual system, capture light-intensity changes in an asynchronous fashion, minimizing data redundancy and energy consumption.
+Every brightness change within a scene triggers an event that records its spatial location (pixel coordinates), timestamp, and polarity~\cite{gallego2020event}.
+Event cameras have low latency with response times in the microsecond range, and their high dynamic range ensures effective operation in both low-light indoor and bright outdoor environments.
+All these features make event cameras a valid alternative to conventional vision sensors in a host of real-world applications~\cite{beck2021extended}.